piadeveloper/CurrencyExchange.API/README.md

 ---

 #### **Application Endpoint examples**
+**V1**
-1. http://localhost:8080/api/v1/CurrencyConverter/latest?provider=Frankfurter&baseCurrency=USD&amount=1 - return last retes for base currency
+1. HTTP GET http://localhost:8080/api/v1/CurrencyConverter/latest?provider=Frankfurter&baseCurrency=USD&amount=1 - return last retes for base currency

-2. http://localhost:8080/api/v1/CurrencyConverter/timeseries/2021-01-01/2022-12-31?provider=Frankfurter&baseCurrency=USD&amount=1&page=5&pageSize=25 - return currency rates from 2021-01-01 to 2022-12-31.
+2. HTTP GET http://localhost:8080/api/v1/CurrencyConverter/timeseries/2021-01-01/2022-12-31?provider=Frankfurter&baseCurrency=USD&amount=1&page=5&pageSize=25 - return currency rates from 2021-01-01 to 2022-12-31.
 Information will start from 5 page, page will contain 25 items (dates)

-3. http://localhost:8080/api/v1/CurrencyConverter/historical/2021-01-01?provider=Frankfurter&baseCurrency=USD&amount=1&page=1&pageSize=5 - return currency rates for 2021-01-01.
+3. HTTP GET http://localhost:8080/api/v1/CurrencyConverter/historical/2021-01-01?provider=Frankfurter&baseCurrency=USD&amount=1&page=1&pageSize=5 - return currency rates for 2021-01-01.
 Information will start from 1 page, page will contain 5 items (rates)

+**V2**
+1. HTTP POST http://localhost:8080/api/v2/CurrencyConverter/latest - return last retes for base currency {
+ "provider": "Frankfurter" // if leave this parameter empty, "Frankfurter" would be used by default "baseCurrency": USD
+ "amount": 1 // min value 0.01
+}

+2. HTTP POST http://localhost:8080/api/v2/CurrencyConverter/timeseries - return currency rates between requested dates {
+ "startDate": "2021-01-01", // date is mandatory
+ "endDate": "2022-01-01", // date is mandatory
+ "provider":"Frankfurter", // if leave this parameter empty, "Frankfurter" would be used by default "baseCurrency":"USD",
+ "amount": 1, // min value 0.01
+ "page": 1, // Information will start from 1 page
+ "pageSize": 5	// Page will contain 5 items (rates)
+}

+3. HTTP POST http://localhost:8080/api/v2/CurrencyConverter/historical - return currency rates for requested date.
+{
+ "date": "2021-01-01", // date is mandatory
+ "provider":"Frankfurter", // if leave this parameter empty, "Frankfurter" would be used by default "baseCurrency":"USD",
+ "amount": 1, // min value 0.01
+ "page": 1, // Information will start from 1 page
+ "pageSize": 5	// Page will contain 5 items (rates)
+}

 **Note:**
 1. In all endpoint examples we have provider=Frankfurter, we can remove this parameter and by default API will use Frankfurter as currency exchange API provider